Railroad ties are mostly made of creosote-treated wood.

 Ideally, you should never burn creosote-treated railroad ties.

-The ash from burned, treated railroad ties that have creosote in them will also be quite toxic and potentially harmful to your health.
+The wood ash from burned, treated railroad ties that have creosote in them will also be quite toxic and potentially harmful to your health.

 Moreover, if you want to cut treated railroad ties using a power tool, it is best to wear a mask and goggles.